 In addition to his current roles, Steve is also Chair of the Professional Sports Group.

-Victoria Griffiths, a Pharmacist, joined CSH in 2014 as Director of Adults and in March 2015 became Director of Clinical Services, responsible for Children and Families, and Adults Services.
-Prior to joining CSH Surrey Victoria was Associate Director of Operations for Theatres, Anaesthetics, Surgery and Critical Care at Ashford & St Peters Hospital NHS Fundation Trust.
+Victoria Griffiths, a Pharmacist, joined CSH in 2014 as Director of Adults.
+In March 2015 she became Director of Clinical Services, responsible for Children and Families, and Adults Services, and in April 2017 took up the role of COO.
+Prior to joining CSH Surrey, Victoria was Associate Director of Operations for Theatres, Anaesthetics, Surgery and Critical Care at Ashford & St Peters Hospital NHS Fundation Trust.
 Previously, Victoria held the post of Chief Pharmacist at Frimley Park Hospital NHS Foundation Trust.

 Director of HR and Communications Rhona Mason

-Rhona Mason joined CSH Surrey on 24 August as Director of HR & Communication.
+Rhona Mason joined CSH Surrey in 2015 as Director of HR & Communication.
 Rhona has over 20 years HR experience and joins from Moat, a large housing association based in Kent.
 She is a Fellow of the Chartered Institute of Personnel & Development and has a post-graduate qualification in Employment Law.
 Rhona was keen to work for an organisation that makes a real difference and was particularly drawn to our culture, values and co-ownership model.

 Chief Financial Officer Charlotte Vitty